Esri/arcgis-maps-sdk-java-samples/display_information/update-graphics/README.md

 Update Graphic's Location:
   - click on a graphic, then drag the graphic to a new location
+  - click again outside of a graphic to de-select it

 Update Graphic's Description:
   - click on a graphic, then click the update description button